syadegari/python_umat/tests/rotation_matrix_test/README.md

 The test shows that the outputs from both Fortran and Python/PyTorch are within the margin of machine epsilon for double precision.

 ## Test Workflow
 The workflow is largely inspired by the `einsum_test` suite.
 It involves a Fortran file reading the predefined angles and writing them to a data file, `angles.dat`.
 This file serves as an input for both `rotation_matrix_fortran.f90` and `rotation_matrix_python.py`, each generating the rotation matrix using their respective methods.
 The results are saved into `rotation_matrix_fortran.dat` and `rotation_matrix_python.dat`.
-Subsequently, `compare_results.py` contrasts these results and prints the relative difference between the two.
+Subsequently, `compare_results.py` compares these results and prints the relative difference between the two.

 ## How to Run